alphagov/govuk-developer-docs/source/manual/databases.html.md

 parent: "/manual.html"
 ---

-Many GOV.UK applications use a database.
-See our [spreadsheet of applications and database engines](https://docs.google.com/spreadsheets/d/1rBZeeaT9XevaRvstMjw2YsbSsoB7IqgWjpJz5oAO9nM/edit#gid=1368371571) for details.

 ## Database engines

 GOV.UK uses mostly PostgreSQL and some MySQL for apps that require a relational database.
 There's no particular reason why we use both, and the fact that we do is considered [tech debt](https://trello.com/c/zlfgSJlV/69-govuk-uses-mysql-and-postgresql-and-mongo).